 [edit reason] removed specifics [/edit]

 lame_wolf - That is the next step unfortunately.
 Im not sure how much luck i will have as i havent heard response from emails sent to the website owners.

-I have known hosting companies to remove a site completely, even though they only had one page on their site that violated my copyrights.
+And one is obviously a scraper so i doubt a one DMCA is going to get anything done.I have known hosting companies to remove a site completely, even though they only had one page on their site that violated my copyrights.
 Some will either remove the page/site, or get the owner to contact you, or in rare cases, the hosting company fails to respond (a problem I am presently having with a company right now)